mturan33/BankTestWJUnit/README.md

 # BankTestwJUnit
- Creating an test class for the Bank implementation
+ Creating an JUnit test class for the Bank implementation Build upon BUT Teacher Marcin Adamski's Business Application Programming in Java Class Task Template